One takeaway from the Taylor Swift and Kelce Travis phenomenon, is that — politics aside — we can all take a page from their playbook.

 It’s just that the Baldwins and Seinfelds of the world, deal with the red lights of life differently from your average bear.

 When Life says, “no”, the successful might lick their wounds for a moment, but then they get back to it.
-Answer in your journal: what can I do to avoid getting hungry?
+Suggestion, write answers to these questions in your journal: what can I do to avoid getting hungry?
 What positive change can I make?
 How come I dislike tracking my food so much?
 Do I take my cold-tote with me?
 What’s one thing that’s going really well?
 What do I want to improve?

-When we journal, we’re stepping outside of ourselves long enough to allow creative ideas to come to life.
+When we journal, we’re stepping outside of ourselves long enough to allow creative ideas to cascade into our pen.

 I have my own struggle with food of late.